digital-blueprint/relay-core-connector-oidc-bundle/docs/config.md

 ## Configuration Discovery

-The auth bundle requires for the OIDC server to implement [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) as well as the metadata defined in the [OAuth 2.0 Authorization Server Metadata](https://datatracker.ietf.org/doc/html/rfc8414).
+The OIDC bundle requires for the OIDC server to implement [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) as well as the metadata defined in the [OAuth 2.0 Authorization Server Metadata](https://datatracker.ietf.org/doc/html/rfc8414).